nagacharan-tangirala/disolv/crates/disolv/README.md

-This contains scenario specific files to use PAVeNet.
+This contains scenario specific files to trigger a simulation.